waggle-sensor/microWaggle/README.md

 Once you are familiar with the Particle.io Web IDE, you can go ahead and program your first application for your device.
 Particle.io provides a basic implimentation of an LED Blink [programme](https://docs.particle.io/guide/getting-started/build/photon/#flashing-your-first-app) to get you started.
 Once impliemented you will see your Photon/Electron flashing its LED on pin D7.

 ### 4. Building and programming generic micro-Waggle code:
 Micro-Waggle devices works under a unique design in which they read and publish data.
-The code found [here](https://github.com/waggle-sensor/microWaggle/integrated/firmware/microWaggle.ino) gives a generic implimentation of a micro-Waggle application.
+The code found [here](https://github.com/waggle-sensor/microWaggle/blob/master/integrated/firmware/microWaggle.ino) gives a generic implimentation of a micro-Waggle application.
 In the same manner you flashed the [Blink app](https://docs.particle.io/guide/getting-started/build/photon/#flashing-your-first-app) on to your device, you can flash the generic micro-Waggle code onto your device.

 ### 5. See streaming data from the sensors:
-After flashing the generic [code](https://github.com/waggle-sensor/microWaggle/integrated/firmware/microWaggle.ino), you can check the data being published on the Particle.io cloud through the Particle.io [Console](https://console.particle.io/events).
-At this time the particle console would look like this:
+After flashing the generic [code](https://github.com/waggle-sensor/microWaggle/blob/master/integrated/firmware/microWaggle.ino), you can check the data being published on the Particle.io cloud through the Particle.io [Console](https://console.particle.io/events).
+At this time the Particle.io Console would look like this:
 <img src="https://raw.githubusercontent.com/waggle-sensor/microWaggle/master/integrated/resources/events.png">

 ### 6. Control the device from your computer:
 The micro-Waggle platform allows its users to control there devices remotely via the Particle.io cloud.
 The [deviceController](https://github.com/waggle-sensor/microWaggle/blob/master/integrated/software/deviceController/) module enables this facilty.

 #### 6.1 Using the test node at Argonne National Labs(ANL)
 This module can readilly be used through the Particle.io device already set up for testing at ANL.
-The node runs the Generic microWaggle program described above.
+The node runs the generic micro-Waggle program described above.
 You can start by following the instructions given [here](https://github.com/waggle-sensor/microWaggle/blob/master/integrated/software/deviceController/readme.md).
 Make sure to include the details given below when setting up your local Node Configuration:
 - Device ID    : 53002a000c51353432383931
 - Access Token : c9003c4f929c03b67daac131a84b9d3aa3d75e3e
 - Use the default Micro-waggle Config: True